Federal Reserve's favored inflation gauge shows price pressures easing as rate cuts near

 Excluding volatile food and energy costs, so-called core inflation rose 0.2% from June to July, the same as in the previous month.
 Measured from a year earlier, core prices increased 2.6%, also unchanged from the previous year.
 Economists closely watch core prices, which typically provide a better read of future inflation trends.

-Friday's figures underscore that inflation is steadily fading in the United States after three painful years of surging prices hammered many families' finances.
-According to the measure reported Friday, inflation peaked at 7.1% in June 2022, the highest in four decades.
+Friday’s figures underscore that inflation is steadily fading in the United States after three painful years of surging prices hammered many families’ finances.
+According to the measure reported Friday, inflation peaked at 7.1% in June 2022, the highest in four decades, before steadily dropping.

 In a high-profile speech last week, Fed Chair Jerome Powell attributed the inflation surge that erupted in 2021 to a “collision” of reduced supply stemming from the pandemic’s disruptions with a jump in demand as consumers ramped up spending, drawing on savings juiced by federal stimulus checks.